 Our Diversity Visiting Medical Student Subinternship Program administered by Heidi Combs, MD, gives highly qualified fourth-year medical students from backgrounds historically underrepresented in psychiatry an experience of the exceptional psychiatry training program offered by our department.

-We are hosting an informational session for PIs who are eligible for the NIH Diversity Supplements Program to help them navigate the application process, including a panel of faculty and trainees who have experience with the program, either as a former mentor or mentee.
-The intention is to share information about how to secure a candidate and to provide a platform for faculty to ask questions about the process and program.
-The session is part of an ongoing effort to encourage and support faculty members in the pursuit of diversifying their research teams.
+In 2021, we hosted an informational session for PIs who are eligible for the NIH Diversity Supplements Program to help them navigate the application process, including a panel of faculty and trainees who have experience with the program, either as a former mentor or mentee.
+The intention was to share information about how to secure a candidate and to provide a platform for faculty to ask questions about the process and program.
+The session was part of an ongoing effort to encourage and support faculty members in the pursuit of diversifying their research teams.